torchbox/wagtailapi/readme.md

 ```

-You can also add child objects to your API:
+This list also supports child relations (which will be nested inside returned JSON document):

 ```python
     class BlogPageRelatedLink(Orderable):